devshehan/devshehan/README.md

 - 🐧 I am creating bugs since 2020

-- 🎯 Goals: earn money for better days/ live in better place on this planet
+- 🎯 Goals: earn money for better days/ living in a good place in the world

 ### I code with